-It’s been 11 days since I dropped off my first born at college, 2,458 miles away.
-This morning, as I was lacing my shoes to go for my run, the tears started again.
-I should have just taken off my shoes and gone back to bed, but what would happen after that?
-I’d cry and fall back asleep and then what?
-I’d already gotten 9 hours of sleep the night before, and the night before that, and the night before that — more sleep than I’ve had in at least twenty years — the first time in years that no amount of sleep is the right answer.
+It’s been 11 days since I dropped off my firstborn at college, 2,458 miles away.
+The tears started again as I was lacing my shoes for my run this morning.
+I should have removed my shoes and returned to bed, but what would happen afterward?
+I’d cry and fall back asleep, and then what?
+I’d already gotten 9 hours of sleep the night before, the night before that, and the night before that — more sleep than I’ve had in at least twenty years — the first time in years that no amount of sleep is the correct answer.

-If I didn’t step out the door for my run, I knew I’d spiral down a path from which it may take months or years to come back.
+If I didn’t step out the door for my run, I knew I’d spiral down a path from which it may take months or years to return.

 This is unexpected.
-I knew that dropping him off at college would be hard, but I don’t think my tears are about that.
-Sure, I miss him — my sweet sensitive boy who has proven to me how incredibly rewarding a mother-son relationship can be — how it can rival and beat the most intimate mother-daughter one.
+I knew dropping him off at college would be challenging, but I don’t think my tears are about that.
+I miss him — my sweet, sensitive boy who has proven how incredibly rewarding a mother-son relationship can be — how it can rival and beat the most intimate mother-daughter one.
 Even at the age of seventeen, on the very rare occasion that I’d decide to attempt a weekend nap, he’d find me.
 “Mom, why are you lying down?”
 He’d climb on my bed beside me.

-I was the one who wanted him to go, miles and miles away.
-I wanted him to get a chance to live in New York City, meet completely new and different people than the ones he went to high school with.
-I wanted him to take interesting classes, like Introduction to Cultural Anthropology, that I never took.
+I was the one who wanted him to go miles and miles away.
+I wanted him to get a chance to live in New York City, meet wholly new and different people than the ones he went to high school with.
+I wanted him to take interesting classes, like Introduction to Cultural Anthropology, that I had never taken.
 He is doing what I never did.
 He is living the life I have always wanted for him.
-Even if the few texts from him since he left have been about logistics and the few phone calls have been rushed, I’m happy for him.
+Even if his few texts since he left have been about logistics and the few phone calls have been rushed, I’m happy for him.

 This is, after all, what I wanted.

 Over the last couple of months, as his departure was approaching, I’ve had a slew of strange symptoms.
 I randomly got dizzy and had to sit down.
 I’ve had my first migraine, followed by intermittent headaches.
-My eyes have been dry, my tailbone has been hurting, my left hand goes numb, my right hip aches.
-Despite exercising six days a week, as I have been for years now, I’ve been feeling progressively weaker.
+My eyes have been dry; my tailbone has been hurting; my left hand goes numb, and my right hip aches.
+Despite exercising six days a week, as I have been for years, I’ve been feeling progressively weaker.

-I was in a yoga class a week ago and had been holding plank for a mere ten seconds when my arms started shaking.
+A week ago, I was in a yoga class and held a plank for ten seconds when my arms started shaking.
 How could that be?
-Not that long ago I was at a retreat doing three intense yoga sessions a day.
-A few months ago I ran my 4th marathon.
+Not long ago, I was at a retreat doing three intense yoga sessions daily.
+A few months ago, I ran my 4th marathon.
 This morning, it took everything to get through five painful miles.

-The fatigue has been overwhelming, the tears come out of nowhere.
-The only other brief time in my life that I was this overwhelmed was when I was in medical school.
-I had tried to set the video recorder to tape some show on TV and couldn’t figure it out, and I sat down and bawled.
+The fatigue has been overwhelming; the tears come out of nowhere.
+The only other brief time in my life that I was this overwhelmed was in medical school.
+I had tried to set the video recorder to tape some shows on TV and couldn’t figure it out, and I sat down and bawled.
 I got help.
 Since then, I haven’t been overwhelmed by the mundane.

-“I think there is something actually wrong with me,” I insist to my husband.
-“Maybe I have some rheumatologic disease, maybe I’m coming down with MS or some other neurologic disorder.
+“I think something is wrong with me,” I insist to my husband.
+“Maybe I have some rheumatologic disease; maybe I’m coming down with MS or some other neurologic disorder.
 Something isn’t right.
-Maybe all these various symptoms are somehow related and also the cause of my unexplainable sadness.”
+Maybe all these various symptoms are somehow related and cause my unexplainable sadness.”

 My husband agrees I should see my doctor but suspects it’s all about our son.
-I’m a pediatrician who is trying to go through a list of adult differential diagnoses to see which one may fit, and I finally call and make myself an appointment with my internist to stop my self-diagnosis and to have her rule everything out.
+I’m a pediatrician going through a list of adult differential diagnoses to see which one may fit; I finally called and made an appointment with my internist to stop my self-diagnosis and have her rule everything out.

 But maybe my husband is right.
-Maybe my son’s leaving has finally tipped me over the edge after two years of being in constant survival mode.
-Just a few nights ago, I dreamt that I was yelling at him about leaving food out of the fridge overnight.
+Maybe my son’s leaving has tipped me over the edge after two years of being in constant survival mode.
+A few nights ago, I dreamt of yelling at him about leaving food out of the fridge overnight.
 He was standing on the stairs, his eyes bloodshot.

 “Mom, why are you yelling at me?
 I’m not even here.
-I don’t even live in this house anymore,” he said laughingly before he suddenly vanished.
+I don’t even live in this house anymore,” he said laughingly before vanishing.

-On my run today, I turned around at a mile and half so I could go home.
+On my run today, I turned around at a mile and a half to go home.
 Within a few blocks of our house, I told myself, you can’t stop at three miles.
 You have to run at least five.
-Five miles is the arbitrary number of miles that I set as a goal for myself eight years ago when I started running to save myself.
-I was drowning in motherhood, I had lost myself.
+Five miles is the arbitrary number of miles I set as a goal for myself eight years ago when I started running to save myself.
+I was drowning in motherhood; I had lost myself.
 Running was the life preserver that helped me find myself.
-If I didn’t run five today, it would be the first step in losing myself again.
+If I didn’t run five today, it would be the first step to losing myself again.

 I started running away from my house again.
-Within half a mile, I noticed a heavy set elderly lady who had fallen.
-A young girl was helping her get up and by the time I reached them, the elderly lady was standing upright.
+Within half a mile, I noticed a heavy-set elderly lady who had fallen.
+A young girl was helping her get up, and by the time I reached them, the elderly lady was standing upright.
 The young girl was asking her if she needed to be walked home.
 See, I told myself, look at this sweet young girl helping this woman.
 Armon would do the same — that’s the kind of son you’ve raised and sent into this world.
-There is no reason to be sad when there is so much beauty in the world.
+There is no reason to be sad when there is so much beauty.

 I kept going, putting one foot in front of the other.
-Everything will be ok, you’ll figure this all out, there is beauty all around you, this will pass.
-But the moment I reached five miles, I hit the stop button on my Garmin sports watch, and cried.
+Everything will be ok; you’ll figure this all out, there is beauty all around you, and this will pass.
+But I hit the stop button on my Garmin sports watch when I reached five miles and cried.

 You May Also Want to Read: